bitsofcotton/consistency-boots/README.md

 Only compiler is infected conditions, using unknown compiler source and trampoline clean sources could vanish the compiler infections.
 Nor, if the compiler themselves is simple enough, we could read whole compiler assemblies with virtual machine condition.

+If the both case, with virtual machine simplified compiler condition, reconstruct whole system including bootstrap on the infected computer causes some clean results.